yiisoft/yii2/docs/guide/concept-behaviors.md

 Traits are much more efficient than behaviors as behaviors are objects that take both time and memory.

-IDEs are more friendly to traits as they are language construct.
+IDEs are more friendly to traits as they are a native language construct.